 KEEP FLAMMABLES AWAY FROM KILN

-1. Do not put sealed containers or combustible materials such as solvents, paper, rags, in or near kiln.

-2. An explosion or fire could result.
+1. Do not put sealed containers or combustible materials such as solvents, paper, rags, kerosene, paints, cesium, magnesium, aluminum powder, calcium, sawdust, plastic dust, coal, flour and powdered metal., in or near kiln.
+An explosion or fire could result.